RiceAutoDrone/RiceAutoDrone.github.io/_pages/jetson_settings.md

 After executing the above command, you'll have to **reboot** the Jetson Nano for the changes to take effect.

-### 2. Installing prerequisites and configuring your Python environment:
+### 2. Installing prerequisites and configuring your Python environment

 Now that the Jetson Nano is ready to go, we will create a deep learning environment.
 We will start by installing all prerequisites and configuring a Python environment, and how to code remote using VSCode Remote SSH.